 Put in numbers, research firm IDC says, organizations lose 20–30% of revenue every year due to inefficient processes.
 And in the last few years, companies across industries started realizing you need a strategy for efficiency, just like you have one for growth, and have doubled down on it by creating internal dedicated teams to own it: operations teams.

 From dev ops, to revenue ops (sales, marketing, support), and other types of business ops (legal, finance, HR, IT) — those teams and roles are growing massively in importance, budget, and headcount.
+The future of automation will be shaped by them.
 But they are limited today by the tools they have available to them, tools that are focused on addressing 80% of the business needs and not flexible enough to address 100% of needs for both people and business.
 Operations teams need the right tools to expand their capabilities.
 This is where Tonkean comes in.

 Teams in companies like Google, Salesforce, TripActions, TakeTwo, Hopper and many others, are already working with Tonkean to gain real efficiencies in customer support, sales, marketing, engineering, HR, legal and more.
 They embarked on a journey of redefining how processes are designed by focusing on people first and are seeing incredible results.